php-censor/docker-php-censor/web/README.md

 ### Configuration

-There are two ways how to configure phpcensor:
+There are two ways how to configure PHP Censor:

 * Pass environment variables in container.
 * Move your `config.yml` by docker volume in `/var/www/html/app/config.yml`.